Teletrece

-Teletrece —also known as T13 or Tele 13— is the flagship daily evening television news programme of the Chilean television channel Canal 13.
-It is presented by journalists Ramón Ulloa and Mónica Pérez.
-First aired on 1 March 1970 it is currently the longest-running television programme and the second most watched national newscast in Chile.
+Teletrece, also known as T13 or Tele 13, is the flagship daily evening television news programme of the Chilean television channel Canal 13.
+It is presented by journalists Ramón Ulloa and Soledad Onetto.
+First aired on 1 March 1970, it is currently the longest-running television programme and the second most watched national newscast in Chile.

 It is broadcast Monday to Sunday at 9:00pm in continental territory and 7:00pm in Easter Island.
 It features ninety minutes of national, international and sports news, followed by a national weather forecast with Carolina Infante.
 The 9pm primetime edition is broadcast primarily live from the Channel 13 Television Centre in Providencia, Santiago Metropolitan Region to viewers all over Chile.

 History

-Teletrece was launched on 1 March 1970, replacing the former newscast El repórter Esso (1964-1968) and Martini al instante (1968-1970) and thus is the current flagship programme from the news division of the network, which started in 1963.
+Teletrece was launched on 1 March 1970, replacing the former newscast El repórter Esso (1964–1968) and Martini al instante (1968–1970).
+It is the current flagship programme from the news division of the network, which started in 1963.
 Pepe Abad, Pepe Guixé and Freddy Hube were the program's first newsreaders.
-Since its initial duration of 30 minutes each night, Teletrece begins to extend to reach during 1973, with its broadcast hour now being an hour and a half, with three daily editions of 30 minutes, because of the large amount of information which were produced within the day.
+Since its initial duration of 30 minutes each night, Teletrece began extending in 1973, with its broadcast hour now being an hour and a half, with three daily editions of 30 minutes, because more information was being broadcast.
 These editions would form the basis of the Teletrece brand of newscasts, in addition to 5-minute news updates during the day and the Sunday afternoon newscast Perfil Noticioso de la Semana, presented by Javier Miranda.
-By 1971, its initial anti-Allende stance, a project of criticism in its early days, gave way to a balanced view of the news, which gave it an edge compared to the other newscasts in other channels.
+By 1971, its initial anti-Salvador Allende stance, a point of criticism in its early days, dissipated.

-After the coup that overthrew Salvador Allende, Canal 13 through Teletrece had a fundamental role, broadcasting news during those moments, becoming then the second newscast to be broadcast nationwide, as TVN was then shut down.
+After the coup that overthrew Salvador Allende, Teletrece had a fundamental role in broadcasting the coup, becoming then the second newscast to be broadcast nationwide, as TVN was then shut down.
 In 1974, Abad was replaced as principal presenter by Guillermo Parada, who stayed on for only a year.

-In 1975, César Antonio Santis arrived to a relaunched Nuevo Teletrece as the new presenter on his return to Canal 13.
-In 1977 the newscast adopted chroma key for its production.
+In 1975, César Antonio Santis arrived at a relaunched Nuevo Teletrece as the new presenter on his return to Canal 13.
+In 1977, the newscast adopted chroma key for its production.